HRSF89/InterviewPrompts/README.md

 - Add a Solutions folder (i.e. ./deleteTelephoneContacts/Solutions/)
   - note at this time you are not required to add a solution to this prompt
 - Add any other files needed for this prompt
-- Commit any new changes with the final note `add [name of folder] to repo` (i.e. add deleteTelephoneContacts to repo)
+- Commit any new changes with the final commit being: `add [name of folder] to repo` (i.e. add deleteTelephoneContacts to repo)
 - then `git push`
 - from the repo select `Pull Request` and then create a `New pull request`.
   - Have the title be the name of the new branch